 In the search box, type your website address.
 In the next box, change the drop-down to ‘NS’.
 Then click on ‘Search’.

 During the update, your old nameservers will change to your new nameservers.

 In my experience, the update completes quicker than 48 hours.

 How to change nameservers on Namecheap video tutorial

-If you change hosting companies but don’t change your nameservers, the internet will keep going back to your old hosting company to find your website files.
+It is your nameservers that tell internet browsers where to go to get your website files.
+If you change hosting companies but don’t change your nameservers, internet browsers will return to your old hosting company to find your website files.

 If you are looking to buy a new domain, I recommend ‘Namecheap.com‘.
 I buy all my domains from them.
-They have great prices and the process is very smooth.
+You can check to see if your domain is available right here.

 If you have any questions about my post, ask them in the comments below.
 I check for new comments every day.
 If you not sure where to find your hosting nameservers, check out my ‘How to find the nameservers in your Cpanel‘ post.